Giuseppe Aveni

 Giuseppe Aveni (December 5, 1918 – July 24, 2010) was an Italian Roman Catholic priest and missionary in the Philippines.
-His cause for canonization was opened in February 2020 by the Roman Catholic Diocese of Parañaque.
+His beatification process was opened in February 2020 by the Roman Catholic Diocese of Parañaque.

 Biography

 Early life

 Giuseppe was born on December 5, 1918, in Tripi, Messina to pious parents, Natale Tramazza Aveni and Santa Lo Cicero.
-He received the Sacrament of Confirmation on August 24, 1921, through the hands of Msgr.
-Angelo Paino, Archbishop of Messina.
+He received the Sacrament of Confirmation on August 24, 1921, through the hands of Angelo Paino, Archbishop of Messina.
 He was the youngest child in the family.

 Formation years

 On September 7, 1931, at the age of 12, he entered the flourishing congregation of the Rogationists of the Heart of Jesus in Messina.
 He met personally, its founder, Annibale Maria di Francia, who made a profound influence in his spiritual life.
 He was admitted to the Postulancy on March 19, 1935, and to the Novitiate on September 29 of the same year.

 On March 30, 1937, Aveni made his first profession of vows in Trani.
 Before taking up studies in sacred theology, he had his Practical Training in Messina from 1939 to 1941.
 He made his perpetual vows on September 20, 1941, at the age of 23.